 How Child Custody Is Determined

 When parents cannot agree on the terms of their custody arrangement, the court will step in and award parenting time.
-Like most states, New York law considers the “best interests of the child” when it awards child custody.
+Like most states, New York law considers the “best interests of the child” when it awards child custody, which a child custody attorney could further explain.
 Notably, the parent’s gender is not a consideration in a custody dispute, and both mothers and fathers have an equal right to parenting time and custody.

 What Factors Does the Court Consider?